Enrico Banducci

 Enrico Banducci (born Harry Charles Banducci; February 17, 1922 – October 9, 2007) was an American impresario.
-Banducci operated the hungry i nightclub in San Francisco's North Beach neighborhood, where he launched the careers of The Kingston Trio, Lenny Bruce, Mort Sahl, Bill Cosby, Jonathan Winters, and Barbra Streisand, and featured Woody Allen and Dick Cavett before they were well-known, as well as countless folk singers and comedians.
-The hungry i featured the original brick wall in the stage background, a staple for stand up comedy presentations ever since.
-Banducci (pronounced Ban-doo-chee) bought the hungry i from its founder, Eric "Big Daddy" Nord, in 1950.
-Banducci later also started the Clown Alley hamburger stand as well as Enrico's Sidewalk Cafe on Broadway, a restaurant and jazz club that has since gone out of business.
+Banducci operated the Hungry I nightclub in San Francisco's North Beach neighborhood after purchasing the club from its founder, Eric "Big Daddy" Nord, in 1950.

+During Banducci's ownership, the Hungry I helped launch the careers of numerous acts, including The Kingston Trio, Lenny Bruce, Mort Sahl, Bill Cosby, Jonathan Winters, and Barbra Streisand, and featured Woody Allen and Dick Cavett before they were well-known.
+The club is also credited with originating the "brick wall" backdrop, popular in Stand-up comedy presentations.

+Banducci later also started the Clown Alley hamburger stand as well as Enrico's Sidewalk Cafe at 504 Broadway, a 1959 restaurant and jazz club, featured in Bullitt, Basic Instinct and Dark Passage.